Suvidriel/FaceMocap2VMC/README.md

 # iFacialMocap2VMC
-Tool to convert iFacialMocap's messages to VMC-protocol.
+Protocol converter to convert iFacialMocap's messages to VMC-protocol.

 ## Usage
 - Install iFacialMocap to iPhone